 There’s a way out of this labyrinth.
 If LinkedIn is an unrivaled lead gen platform, why not use it as a data source rather than a contact method?

-For example, Snov.io’s LI Prospect Finder is precisely this kind of data scraping tool.
+For example, Snov.io’s LI Prospect Finder is precisely this kind of data finding tool.
 It can quickly put your lead generation and outreach campaigns on autopilot!

 With the possibilities it offers, you won’t waste a single moment of your precious time.